The Korea Herald

 "With the Dukovany nuclear power plant construction project in which Korea Hydro and Nuclear Power was selected as the preferred bidder working as an opportunity to enhance cooperative momentum between the two countries, we have decided to expand strategic cooperation in fostering high-tech industries, energy security and fighting climate crisis," Yoon said.

-Earlier in July, a group of South Korean firms led by the state-run KHNP was selected as the preferred bidder for the Czech construction project to build at least two nuclear power units with 1,000 megawatts of capacity respectively in Dukovany, a city 170 kilometers southeast of Prague.
-Along with KHNP, Doosan Enerbility and Daewoo Engineering and Construction also partake in the consortium.
+Earlier in July, a consortium of South Korean firms led by the state-run KHNP was selected as the preferred bidder for the Czech construction project to build at least two nuclear power units with 1,000 megawatts of capacity respectively in Dukovany, a city 170 kilometers southeast of Prague.
+Along with KHNP, Doosan Enerbility and Daewoo Engineering and Construction also make up the consortium.

 The same consortium also has the exclusive right to a contract for two more units in Temelin, 100 kilometers south of Prague, if the Czech government approves the project.